;g

 Humans are now a major threat to Nature's Rights in the same way that corporations and nation states are a threat to human rights.
 The right of species to continue and survive is obvious when one realizes that the primary threat to all species is the selfish greed and environmental neglect of human beings.
 The rights of sea turtles, say, need to be protected against long line fisherman, who are killing them off at alarming rates.
 The solution to this lies partly in abolishing long line fishing.
 Fishing needs to be severely regulated anyway as nearly 50% of the oceans "commercial" fish are already gone.

 How do we recognize the rights of other beings?
 How do we admit they have their own special ethology, or ways of knowing?
-To what degree does their consciousness imply moral considerability?
-Just as slaves and women were once considered to be neither citizens of persons, so animals and even plants and whole biomes must now be thought of as having rights equal to those of 'persons'.
-Orangutans are conscious of trees in ways we are not: Bats of the dark in ways we are not; Ants in their tiny worlds know things we do not.
-Bees can pinpoint exact patches of flowers from a great distance and tell others about it.
+To what degree does their consciousness imply moral considerability? ( As Peter Singer rightly asked) Just as slaves and women were once considered to be neither citizens or persons, so animals and even plants and whole biomes must now be thought of as having rights equal to those of 'persons'.
+Orangutans are conscious of trees in ways we are not: Bats are conscious of the dark in ways we are not; Ants in their tiny worlds know things we do not.
+Bees can pinpoint exact patches of flowers from a great distance and tell others about it is a celar language unique to bees.
 This list of the superior capacities of many species over the capacities of humans can be extended as far as knowledge of animals and birds, worms and Aardvarks will allow.
 Each species is special and deserves preservation.
-What degree we admit that Orangutans have rights is defined by how they relate to their world, rather than by how we relate to their world.
-Forest destruction in Indonesia and New Guinea must be stopped.
+What degree we admit that Orangutans have rights must be defined by how they relate to their world, rather than by how we relate to their world.
+Forest destruction in Indonesia and New Guinea must be stopped not because it is good for us to do so, but because the ecosytem and animals of that region demand it.
 The rights of Orangutans include the forest they live in.
 If we try to see the world though their eyes, we can begin to see their rights, their purposes and concerns.

 To understand what Nature's Rights is means to overcome Speciesism.
 To over come speciesism means to cease looking at the world though human eyes alone.
 What rights do Polar Bears have in the face of global warming caused by humans?
 The continued existence of these bears requires humans change their ways not just in the Arctic but all around the earth.